Carmel High School (Indiana): Viral TikTok

 On February 8, 2023, the school's DECA team posted a TikTok featuring a tour of the campus, which was followed by a part two the next day on February 9.
 The videos, which showcased various amenities at the school, including an on-campus bookstore, an auto shop, an Esports room, a jewelry room, a 10,000 seat football stadium, a market, radio, and planetarium, amongst other features, received a combined total of 34 million views on TikTok and versions posted to Twitter.

-The videos drew attention for the school's peculiar and grand structures and amenities that are either downsized or absent in the vast majority of schools in the United States.
-This sparked a myriad of responses from alumni of other schools, particularly those from poorer areas and starting a discussion regarding the United States' education system and spending in the system.
-The debate was further inflamed by the racial demographics of the school, which is majority white, leading to many pointing to this being an issue of racial inequities.
-Critics decried the stark difference between Carmel High School and schools in poor-income areas, which was often blamed on the supposed greater funding towards schools like Carmel; this claim was debunked as Carmel in reality receives less funding than many schools in poor-income areas, leading to the counterpoint that this was an issue of how funds were spent.
+The videos drew attention to the school's amenities.
+This sparked responses from alumni of other schools, particularly those from poorer areas and started a discussion regarding the United States' education system and spending in the system.
+The debate was inflamed by the racial demographics of the school, which is majority white, leading to many pointing to this being an issue of racial inequities.
+Critics decried the stark difference between Carmel High School and schools in poor-income areas, which was often blamed on the supposed greater funding towards schools like Carmel; this claim was disputed in the libertarian magazine Reason, which pointed out that Carmel spends less per pupil compared to public high schools in Indianapolis.

 Tim Phares, CHS principal, claimed that the incident was an entertaining but educational experience, adding that "[W]e are excited they seemingly hit the jackpot with millions of people viewing the tour of our exceptional school.
 Like with much of social media, they have also witnessed some negativity and the experience has provided multiple lessons about being online."
 The comments on the video have since been disabled.